Appetizers

 2. Add 1 large onion (cut into ¼’s) and ½ of a red pepper

-3. With a regular pot: Bring to a boil and reduce heat for about 1 hour, or until the beans expand and are soft.
+a) With a regular pot: Bring to a boil and reduce heat for about 1 hour, or until the beans expand and are soft.

-OR with a Pressure Cooker: Cook beans in a pressure cooker for 10 minutes.
+b) ith a Pressure Cooker: Cook beans in a pressure cooker for 10 minutes.
 Start the timer after it reaches it's boil (you can hear the sound).
 Remove from heat and allow to cool off before opening the cooker.
 (Read your owners manual for directions.)

 Once beans are soft, proceed to the next step:

 4. In a food processor finely chop the remaining onion, garlic and red pepper.5.
-Sauté the onion mixture in the olive oil
+Sauté the onion mixture in the olive oil.

 6. When onion becomes transparent, add to the sauté the oregano, laurel and Sauté for about 5 minutes.